 Well, it means the fast fashion retailer could be liable for trademark infringement.
 Because the Los Angeles-based fast fashion retailer is using the Hells Angels' trademark in connection with the sale of goods that are not affiliated, connected or associated with the Hells Angels and without authorization to do so, the motorcycle club appears to have grounds to cry, "Trademark Infringement!"

-If the Hells Angels were to file suit, the key issue before the court would be whether consumers are likely to be confused as to the source of the Nasty Gal top -- in other words, will people think the cami is the result of an affiliation, connection or association with the Hells Angels?
+If the Hells Angels were to file suit (and it wouldn't be the first time; they sued Nasty Gal in 2011 for trademark infringement), the key issue before the court would be whether consumers are likely to be confused as to the source of the Nasty Gal top -- in other words, will people think the cami is the result of an affiliation, connection or association with the Hells Angels?
 While this seems like it could be a stretch, we have to remember that we are approaching this inquiry from the mindset of the ordinary consumer.
 It is worth noting that a quick look at Nasty Gal's site and social media accounts results in a number of motorcycle-related imagery, which may bolster the Hells Angels argument.
 Moreover, the Hells Angels could likely argue that due to the offering of vintage garments for sale on Nasty Gal's site, such as vintage concert t-shirts, etc., consumers very well may be confused into thinking that the cami is in someway affiliated with the motorcycle club.

 Regardless of whether the Hells Angels files suit, it is important to note that trademark rights extend to the marketing and labeling of products, and not just to the graphics and text that appears on garments.
 With this in mind, if you're going to use a style name, it is worthwhile to do a quick trademark search before offering the product for sale in order to avoid potential legal ramifications later.